user1m/votingdapptut/Readme.md

 ## Run it

 * **Note**: Make sure `testrpc` is still running
-* Run `npm start` - This will deploy the contract to `testrpc` and start a web-server
+* Run `npm start` in the terminal - This will deploy the contract to `testrpc` and start a web-server
 * Visit the url indicated by `http-server` (likely `http://localist:8080`)

 ![alt text](images/vote1.png "View 1")